Welcome back art lovers!

 1992 E. Richards Dr., Tempe, AZ 85283

-Gina Ribaudo created the Valley Rockstar Memorial in Tempe in summer 2020.
+Gina Ribaudo created the Valley Rockstar Memorial in Tempe in the summer of 2020.
 This mural was commissioned by the homeowner, Tommy Gwinn, who wanted to create a tribute to artists who left an imprint on rock music and had a connection to the Phoenix area.
-It took a few weeks to complete this 55 ft. long mural, due to the summer heat and Gina’s attention to detail.
+Due to the summer heat and Gina’s attention to detail, it took a few weeks to complete this 55 ft. long mural.
 Each of the five portraits took approximately 8 hours to complete.
 Mind.
 Blown.

 While out painting in this South Tempe neighborhood, she really “enjoyed the time [she] spent painting this mural and getting to meet the locals” who would talk to her as they passed on a walk or bike ride.
 She says, “I always find the people of Tempe to be so kind and down to earth.”